solana-foundation/developer-content/docs/intro/quick-start.md

 discriminator, which is an identifier for the account type that is automatically generated when the account is created.

-A `String` type requires 4 bytes to store the length of the string, and remaining length is the actual data.
+A `String` type requires 4 bytes to store the length of the string, and the remaining length is the actual data.

 </details>